-What to do 2 days in Toledo?
+What to do during 2 days in Toledo?

-Toledo is a city that is visited in more than a day.
-To Toledo it is convenient to dedicate a weekend, at least two or 3 days you will need to see the most important of the city.
-This is so, because you have to travel day and night.I propose these different itineraries depending on the number of days you go.
-If you want to know which are the essential places of Toledo, click on the link.
+Toledo is a city that takes more than one day to visit.
+It is convenient to dedicate Toledo a complete weekend, you will need at least two or 3 days to see the most important places in the city.
+This is so, because you have to know this city by day and also during the night.

-Itineraries to visit Toledo in a weekend
+Itineraries Visit Toledo on a weekend

 1 Day in Toledo